What is Title in Real Estate?

 1. What happens if a title issue is found before closing?

 If a title search uncovers an issue, our team works to resolve it before closing—whether it’s an unpaid lien, clerical error, or disputed ownership claim.
+Our team regularly identifies solutions and—when practicable—assists the parties in solving the issue.
+Occasionally, the issue requires extraordinary effort to fix, but if the owner has an owner’s title insurance policy, these transactions have a much higher likelihood of closing in a timely manner.

 2. Do I need title insurance if the title search is clear?

 Yes!
 Even with a clear title search, hidden risks like fraud, undisclosed heirs, or errors in public records can still emerge after closing.
 Title insurance protects you from these unexpected claims.
+Similar to purchasing a home without hazard (“homeowner’s”) insurance, Purchasing a property without title insurance means that if there is a financial loss, there is no insurer to help solve and pay for the costs resulting from it.

 3. What’s the difference between a title and a deed?